OpenEvalProject/evals/manuscripts/elife-91157/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04bya8j72 Research Group Pathogenesis of Bacterial Infections; TWINCORE, Centre for Experimental and Clinical Infection Research, a joint venture between the Hannover Medical School and the Helmholtz Centre for Infection Research Hannover Germany
+1. Research Group Pathogenesis of Bacterial Infections; TWINCORE, Centre for Experimental and Clinical Infection Research, a joint venture between the Hannover Medical School and the Helmholtz Centre for Infection Research Hannover Germany ([ROR:04bya8j72](https://ror.org/04bya8j72))
-2. https://ror.org/00f2yqf98 Institute of Medical Microbiology and Hospital Epidemiology, Hannover Medical School Hannover Germany
+2. Institute of Medical Microbiology and Hospital Epidemiology, Hannover Medical School Hannover Germany ([ROR:00f2yqf98](https://ror.org/00f2yqf98))
-3. https://ror.org/046rm7j60 Department of Molecular and Medical Pharmacology, David Geffen School of Medicine, UCLA Los Angeles United States
+3. Department of Molecular and Medical Pharmacology, David Geffen School of Medicine, UCLA Los Angeles United States ([ROR:046rm7j60](https://ror.org/046rm7j60))

 † Corresponding author

 ## Abstract

 Host-directed therapy (HDT) is an emerging approach to overcome antimicrobial resistance in pathogenic microorganisms.
 Specifically, HDT targets host-encoded factors required for pathogen replication and survival without interfering with microbial growth or metabolism, thereby eliminating the risk of resistance development.
-By applying HDT and a drug repurposing approach, we demonstrate that ( R )-DI-87, a clinical-stage anticancer drug and potent inhibitor of mammalian deoxycytidine kinase (dCK), mitigates Staphylococcus aureus abscess formation in organ tissues upon invasive bloodstream infection.
-Mechanistically, ( R )-DI-87 shields phagocytes from staphylococcal death-effector deoxyribonucleosides that target dCK and the mammalian purine salvage pathway-apoptosis axis.
-In this manner, ( R )-DI-87-mediated protection of immune cells amplifies macrophage infiltration into deep-seated abscesses, a phenomenon coupled with enhanced pathogen control, ameliorated immunopathology, and reduced disease severity.
+By applying HDT and a drug repurposing approach, we demonstrate that (R)-DI-87, a clinical-stage anticancer drug and potent inhibitor of mammalian deoxycytidine kinase (dCK), mitigates Staphylococcus aureus abscess formation in organ tissues upon invasive bloodstream infection.
+Mechanistically, (R)-DI-87 shields phagocytes from staphylococcal death-effector deoxyribonucleosides that target dCK and the mammalian purine salvage pathway-apoptosis axis.
+In this manner, (R)-DI-87-mediated protection of immune cells amplifies macrophage infiltration into deep-seated abscesses, a phenomenon coupled with enhanced pathogen control, ameliorated immunopathology, and reduced disease severity.
 Thus, pharmaceutical blockade of dCK represents an advanced anti-infective intervention strategy against which staphylococci cannot develop resistance and may help to fight fatal infectious diseases in hospitalized patients.

 ## Introduction